Idoia López Riaño: Murders

 At the age of 20, La Tigresa carried out her first political murder on November 16, 1984.
 Along with two co-conspirators, Aguirre Aguirre, his fellow ETA officer Ramón Zapirain, the three travelled to Irun and accused French citizen Joseph Couchot of being a member of GAL.
 Shortly after, he was killed in a hail of bullets.

 She was a lieutenant in the Madrid ETA cell and on July 14, 1986 they detonated a car bomb in the Plaza de la Republican Dominicana in Madrid killing 12 civil guards.

 In 1986, she and other members of the ETA used machine guns to shoot up the vehicle of an army commander, Ricardo Saenz de Ynestrillas Martinez, killing him.

 In total, she was charged with the murders of 23 people between 1984 and 1986.

 Arrest

 On August 28, 1994 in Aix-en-Provence, both Riaño and her boyfriend, Olivier Lammotte were arrested.
 She spent 5 years in a French prison before she was extradited to Spain for her conviction of the 23 murders.

 Court Proceedings and Sentencing

 In 2002, she was sentenced to over 2,000 years in prison for her crimes.
 During the proceedings she told the court: "While you persist in thinking that we are going to assimilate into this monstrosity of a state, we will go on fighting until you leave Euskal Herria [the Basque homeland] in peace."

-She married twice in prison and signed the “nanclares” declaration renouncing violence and apologising to her victims, a move that saw her expelled from ETA but which enabled her release 2017.
-She is now at liberty at the age of 56."
+She married twice in prison and signed the “nanclares” declaration renouncing violence and apologising to her victims, a move that saw her expelled from ETA but which enabled her release in 2017.
+She is now at liberty at the age of 56.